 However, in circumstances where a party has sold their only or main residence and then proceed to buy a replacement from a third party within three years, they qualify for the main residence replacement exemption.
 As such, they would not have to pay SDLT in these circumstances, so long as their spouse has not already claimed this exemption for themselves.

 To be exempt from stamp duty, you must have transferred your interest in the property under the court order granting the divorce.
 As such, where a couple have decided to separate permanently but without getting a court order, this exemption does not apply.
 However, separation is relevant for purposes of the 3% surcharge for additional dwellings.
 This is because, in these instances, separated couples are to be treated as an unmarried couple, and as such will not be treated as owning any property their spouse owns.

 SDLT matters can be complex and very often hinge on timings.
 As such, to ensure the best approach to purchasing or transferring interests in property before, during, or after your divorce, it is worth seeking professional legal advice.
-Vardags have an experienced divorce and property department who can assist you in these matters.
+Vardags have a team of experienced divorce lawyers and property lawyers who can assist you in these matters.

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.